trantn1317/text-classification-ML-NLP/README.md

 ## Binary-Class-Text-Classification-ML-NLP
-By Tri Tran and Prudhi Gadiraju
+By Tri Tran and Prudhvi Gadiraju

 ## Goal: